sorah/nginx_omniauth_adapter/README.md

 ### Working with multiple OmniAuth providers

 When multiple providers are passed to `:providers`, nginx_omniauth_adapter defaults to the first one in list.
-Other providers in list will only be activated for requests with `x-ngx-omniauth-provider-desired` header (key is configurable via `:provider_desired_http_header`).
+Other providers in list will only be activated for requests with `x-ngx-omniauth-provider` header (key is configurable via `:provider_http_header`).

 ### Included config.ru (or Docker)